 Take extra precautions to ensure that credit and debit cards, personal identification numbers (PINs) and passwords, unused check stock, social security cards and other documents that bear your social security number, insurance cards, driver's license and number, and other personal information are not susceptible to identity theft.
 Shredding is the best way of disposing of any of this information.

-Your monthly bank statement including check and deposit images, credit card receipts, statements and solicitations, utility bills, medical bills, insurance information, investment statements, should be stored in a secure location and shred when no longer needed.
+Your monthly bank statement including check and deposit images, credit card receipts, statements and solicitations, utility bills, medical bills, insurance information, investment statements, should be stored in a secure location and shredded when no longer needed.

 A mailbox that can be locked with an opening for delivery of mail is advised.

-Bill payments and other items that contain personal information mailed in your residential mailbox are often targets of identify theft.
+Bill payments and other items that contain personal information mailed in your residential mailbox are often targets of identity theft.
 Use a U.S. Postal Service drop box rather than your mailbox to mail bill payments.
 If you do utilize your residential mail- box to mail bill payments, don't place them inside the mailbox until shortly before it will be picked up and don't raise the flag on the mailbox.
 Utilize your financial institution's automatic bill payment service to eliminate the need to mail payments.

 Remove your mail from your mailbox as soon as possible after it has been delivered.
 Make arrangements if you are traveling, have the Post Office hold your mail or have someone pick it up daily.